lit/lit/CONTRIBUTING.md

 You'll need at least [**Node** >= `18.15.0`](https://nodejs.org/en) installed on your machine.

-Once the minimum Node version is installed, you continue with the rest of the repo setup.
+Once the minimum Node version is installed, you can continue with the rest of the repo setup.

 ```bash
 node -v